 Brazil has approximately 30,000 companies with revenue between BRL 15M and BRL 100M that maintain cross-border intercompany operations.
 For all of them, Transfer Pricing compliance after Law 14.596/2023 is mandatory.
 But the consulting market is bipolarized:

-For a company with intercompany operations of BRL 5-50 million/year, doing the Local File wrong exposes it to an ex officio penalty of 75-150% on the adjustment — it can add up to more than the intercompany revenue itself.
+For a company with intercompany operations of BRL 5-50 million/year, doing the Local File wrong exposes it to an ex officio penalty of 75% (raised to 100% for fraud or collusion and 150% only on recidivism) on the adjustment — it can add up to more than the intercompany revenue itself.

 Who is required even without EUR 750M